pose/node-iterm2-image/README.md

 var imgLoader = require('iterm2-image');
 ```

-Load (and display) image from filepath:
+Load (and display) an image from a filepath:

 ```js
 imgLoader('./path-to-file.png', function () {